macroflight/psxhacks/router/docs/Configuration.md

 - `password`: if set, use this password to auenthicate to the upstream router.
 Only use this if the upstream is a frankenrouter that has a password configured.
+- `interactive`: if set to `true`, the user will be asked on startup if another host, port or password should be used.
+This is mostly intended for a shared cockpit slave sim setup where you might want to connect to different master sims without changing your config file.

 Example: